Lombiq/Gulp-Extensions/Readme.md

 gulp.task('build:js', () => jsTargets.compile(path, destination));
 ```
+The build output or task runner will show you a list of all the ESLint rule violations.

-The base rules for the linter are found in the *eslint-base.js* file, you can add your own rules in the `.eslintrc` file overriding the base rules.
+The base rules for the linter are found in the *eslint-base.js* and the *lombiq-base.js* files, you can add your own rules in the `.eslintrc` file overriding these base rules.

 These base rules are from the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
 The rules in the *eslint-base.js* file are from [these files](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base/rules) in the Style Guide.
 You can update it by copying and pasting the new rules from the Airbnb repo.

-The build output or task runner will show you a list of all the ESLint rule violations.
+The rules in *lombiq-base.js* come from Lombiq's overriding rules.

 ## Contributing and support